USS Brownson (DD-518): Operational history

 The wounded were placed in rafts and at 14:50, the order was given by Lt.
 Cmdr.
 Maher to abandon ship.
 The amidships section was entirely underwater at that time.
 There was a single ripple like a depth charge explosion and the ship sank at 14:59.
 Brownson suffered the loss of 108 of her crew.
 The remainder were rescued by USS Daly and USS Lamson.

 Footage of the sinking is included in Attack!
-The Battle of New Britain (~49m:57s) along with some footage of wounded survivors.
+The Battle of New Britain (at ~49m:57s) along with some footage of wounded survivors.
 Japanese losses in this action are estimated in the film as at 60 planes with a "dozen" friendly planes also lost.

 Honors

 Brownson received one battle star for her World War II service.